DhruvSrikanth/GoLLUM/README.md

 6. Can the _retval be a common register for all functions? (function ast node)

+7. Is the way I'm performing branch instructions correct? (if ast node)

+8. Is it okay for me to define the returns and branches in the way I am correct? (function ast node) Specifically the exit block in the case that there is and isnt a return value

+9. Can I make the assumption that if there is a return type for a function, it would have been loaded in to %_retval? (function ast node)

 ## Remaining Tasks

 1. Branch instructions